accesscode-2-1/ice-cream-sandwich/unit-0/week-3.md

 George

-* Last week’s goal: Fix my head, adjust.
-* What went well (what goals did you meet?)
-I cleared my head a bit, writing solutions on paper before coding.
-* What could have gone better (what were some challenges you faced?
-Did you overcome them?
-How?)
-This week was smooth, I see that I need some practise with Classes
-* What is your goal for next week?
-Be better with Classes
-* What do you need help with? (peers sign up to help if they can) Classes

-Jorge

 * Last week’s goal
 * What went well (what goals did you meet?)
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
 * What is your goal for next week?
 * What do you need help with? (peers sign up to help if they can)

+Jorge

+* To understand topics better.
+* I had some very good help from som TAs but, unfortunately I didn't have a laptop for a couple of days so I am a little behind everyone else.
+* Timing.
+I feel like I don't have enough time to practice and review.
+* Practice, practice, practice... and catch up.
+* What do you need help with?
+Methods

 Anna